SusZaj/ZajitschekLab/_posts/2019-10-01-first-post.md

 ---
 layout: post
-title: First post!
+title: R resources
 image: /img/Rlogo.png
 ---

-We have now some resources on R, R studio and markdown in our resources section, check it out!
+We have now some resources on R, R studio and markdown in our [resources section](https://suszaj.github.io/R/),
+check it out!